 Fill out the Nomination Form:

 a.
-Enter the nominee’s information: institution, name, email address, phone number, title, department, address, date of birth, and disciplinary category.
+Enter the nominee’s information: institution, name, email address, phone number, academic title, department, address, date of birth, and disciplinary category.

 b.
 Enter the nominator’s information: name, title, institution, email address, and phone number.